Cognitive inhibition: Role in survival

 Cognitive inhibition may have played a role in the survival of human children, in what is called betrayal trauma theory.
 "In situations involving treacherous acts by a caregiver, a 'cognitive information blockage' may occur that results in an isolation of knowledge of the event from awareness".
 This motivated forgetting caused by cognitive inhibition would have been necessary in the past to maintain the crucial relationship between child and caregiver so that the child would survive; therefore, cognitive inhibition has endured through evolution.
 For example, a parent or caregiver may have been abusive physically or emotionally to a child, perhaps not intentionally, but the effect would be the same to the child.
 However, the world outside the protection of the caregiver would be even less forgiving and almost certainly fatal to the child in ancient history.
-So, they cognitively inhibited the memory of the abuse in order to maintain the relationship.
+Being ontogenetically better able to cognitively inhibit the memory of the abuse to maintain the relationship became evolutionarily advantageous.